 Hours of Darkness DLC also brings plenty of improvements to Far Cry 5 itself, including new avatar items, special outfits and masks.
-Needless to say, there are more than a few bug fixes and user interface improvements, the full list of which can be found on Far Cry 5's official website .
+Needless to say, there are more than a few bug fixes and user interface improvements, the full list of which can be found on Far Cry 5's .

 This leaves two more DLCs to come for Far Cry 5, the 80s space themed Lost on Mars and what looks like Ubisoft's own take at good ol' Ash with Dead Living Zombies.
 Do we really need to explain what the last one is about?

 The DLC is free for all owners of Far Cry 5 Season Pass across all the platforms.
 We've got to admit though, nice way to tie in the DLC with the main Far Cry 5 story.
 Can Ubisoft do it again for the upcoming outlandish themes?